Since my original post, I’ve discovered that blueberry simple syrup can also be made sugar free and am including this new option.

 Sugar Free Option for Blueberry Syrup

 If you want a sugar free blueberry syrup, I recommend using granulated swerve, a powdered erythritol.
 I make syrups, purees and compotes all the time using the Swerve and no one knows the difference.
-I tend ot start with half the amount of Swerve to what I normally would use for sugar.
+I tend to start with half the amount of Swerve to what I normally would use for sugar.
 You can adjust accordingly.

 Read here why I use Swerve.